Causes of Dry Eye Syndrome (DES)

 - Hypertension medication

 - Dermatological agents

-Seasonal changes Seasonal changes — particularly in the spring, summer, and fall— cause there to be a high amount of pollens and allergens in the air.
-Certain people develop an autoimmune response to these allergens, often resulting in ocular inflammation and dry eyes.
+Seasonal changes can produce a high amount of pollen and allergens in the air, and some people develop an autoimmune response to these allergens, often resulting in ocular inflammation and dry eye.

-Wind and dryness
+Wind and Dryness